 Cons There are very few cons with the Saint Lucia economic investment programme, which really has upped its game in the last few years; however, one disadvantage is that its real estate investment only offers one government-approved development option currently.

-USP How Saint Lucia stands out from the crowd with its citizenship by investment program is via the offer of a COVID-19 Relief Bond (running until December 31, 2020).
-This temporary CBI programme gives potential investors the chance to purchase a non-interest-bearing government bond for just $250,000 (that is half the original price of its usual bond investment) for a single applicant with $30,000 added on as an admin fee.
+USP How Saint Lucia stands out from the crowd with its citizenship by investment program is via the offer of a COVID-19 Relief Bond (running until December 31, 2021).
+This temporary CBI programme gives potential investors the chance to purchase a non-interest-bearing government bond for just $250,000 (that is half the original price of its usual bond investment) for a single applicant with $30,000 added on as an admin fee and US$300,000 for a family of four (down from US$550,000).
 Applicants can add dependents to the application for the exact same price, though number of years will increase with each add-on.

 Freedom of movement A second passport from St Lucia gives individuals free access to more than 146 countries, including the UK, Schengen area, EU, South America and Singapore.

 Investment options St Lucia’s Economic investor programme delivers five investment options, the most of any other country.

 Option 1 The fastest and cheapest dual citizenship option is a non-refundable donation to the St Lucia National Economic Fund (NEF), which goes towards financing local development projects.
 For a single applicant, a donation of $100,000 is required, while for a couple, the donation is $140,000 and for a family of four, just $150,000.
 The latter has been reduced by $40,000 during Covid-19 only (and ends December 2020) though government and processing fees of $17,500 are extra.
 Any additional qualifying dependents (of any age) will cost $25,000, or $15,000 if going for the family of four option and admin fees equal $30,000.